brosenan/vercast/spec.md

 	assert.deepEqual(received, elements);
 ```

-should store to the bucket all elements emitted by the bucket object, and adds them back.
+should store to the bucket all elements emitted by the bucket object, and add them back.

 ```js
 function* (){